 We've used Holafly across Japan, Thailand, Vietnam, Europe, and more over the course of nearly four years of full-time family travel.
 Five devices.
 Three kids.
 Dozens of eSIM installations.
 We know where Holafly shines and exactly where it falls short.
 This is the honest review we wish someone had written for us before that time our data cut out mid-navigation in rural Kyoto with three hungry children in the backseat.

-Use code ADAMANDLINDS at checkout for 5% off all Holafly destination plans and 10% off monthly global plans - works on every purchase, not just your first.
+Use code ADAMANDLINDS for 5% off destination plans or 10% off monthly global plans — works on every purchase, not just your first.

 What Is Holafly and How Does It Work?